lordhaywire/2D-4X/README.md

 The old Unity version is here: [2D-4X Unity](https://github.com/lordhaywire/2D-4X-Unity)

+### How to Export from Godot

+In Godot Project>Exportmake sure Embed PCK is checked and the Export path goes somewhere that is not in the project folder.

+Copy over the map folder from the project to the folder you are Exporting the game to.

+Click Export Project.

 ### Thanks to the following people:

 [Wind of Flatus](https://flatus.itch.io/) also has a [Grand Strategy Map System](https://github.com/HooniusDev/gs-map-system).